a-b-street/abstreet/docs/articles/features/article.md

 it fun and simple for anybody to test an idea to improve Seattle's traffic flow and, if the idea works well, to communicate it to others.

+Warning: This article last updated April 2019; screenshots have changed since then.

 <!--ts-->

 - [A/B Street Features](#ab-street-features)